 Second, watching screens changes brain development.
 We don't know enough yet, but screen use in the early years when the brain is taking shape so rapidly has definitely been associated with shorter concentration spans.

 Making every moment count is an admirable idea, but you don't want to teach your baby that being productive every moment is what matters most.

 Making every moment with your daughter high quality should not mean making every moment busy.
 Babies don't benefit from over-stimulation.

 They need plenty of interaction with us, but they also need plenty of time to play with their toes, listen to music, stare at the dust motes in a shaft of light, and just figure out how their own muscles work.

 They don't need us at those times to rush in and justify our own existence by teaching them anything or occupying them; they're already occupied.
 All babies need time to play in the security of our presence, but without our interference.
 Learning to do that is an important developmental accomplishment.

 Enjoy your baby and treasure this time with her.
 Knowing we enjoy them is probably what babies need from us most of all.

 Whether they're entertaining themselves or you're playing together, here are some of our top picks for developing brains.

-Ideal for sing-a-longs and solo concerts, it's perfectly sized for little ones to sit under while using the wooden mallets to play the xylophone, a cymbal and drum.
+Ideal for sing-a-longs and solo concerts, it's perfectly sized for your little one to perform all over the house.

 The rattle is made to perfectly fit those tiny hands so your child can stimulate their sensory development as they watch, listen to and handle the rattle.